 History

-1st poker machine installed.
-Me must wear ties to social nights as a rule.
+March 1st poker machine installed.
+Men must wear ties to social nights as a rule.

 1970